harrykap/BroadridgeExercise/README.md

 ## Notes

 Developed and tested in Node v18.7.0.
-Unit tests might night work in lower versions especially those below v14.13.1
+Unit tests might not work in lower versions, especially those below v14.13.1

 ## Installing